tdenkinger/resume/resume.markdown

 * I enabled our content team to increase the ingestion speed of new content into our music service by creating a content processing system .
 At our peak in January, 2007, we were able to make over 70,000 new songs per week available to our members using this system.

 * We were contractually obligated to pay royalties for all music and videos sold.
-I designed and built a system according to these contract terms, decreasing our risk of making incorrect or late royalty payments.
+I designed and built a system in Perl according to these contract terms, decreasing our risk of making incorrect or late royalty payments.

 * I designed all data structures for all database-centric projects I worked on.
 I understand relational database concepts and am familiar with standard DDL used to build and manage relational databases.